 Upon successful completion of this course, students will be able to:

-- interpret and apply quantitative information, including maps, graphs, and tables of data
+Interpret and apply quantitative information, including climate maps, graphs, and tables of data.

 This textbook is essential for the course.
-Everything we do in this course centers around this textbook.
+We will use the book in class and you will be required to bring your book to class.
+Please do not attempt the course without a book.
 The textbook is available for sale or rent through the Fullerton College bookstore, http://bookstore.fullcoll.edu, and other vendors.

-The cover of the book looks like this:
+The covers of the book look like this:

-CANVAS: This course uses CANVAS as a Learning Management System (LMS) to provide announcements, quizzes, lecture notes, grades, and other materials and assessments related to the course.
+This course uses Canvas as a Learning Management System (LMS) to provide announcements, lecture notes, grades, and other materials and assessments related to the course.
 All students are expected to log in at least 2-3 times per week to adequately prepare and study for materials covered in class.

 You may gain access to Canvas through the link on MyGateway.
 Once logged in, go to the Fullerton tab, scroll down to the Canvas icon, and click on it for your Canvas dashboard.
 If you are experiencing difficulties logging in through MyGateway, go to http://fullcoll.instructure.com.
 Login using your MyGateway credentials (with no @sign in front of the Banner id.)

 Occasionally, you may experience problems with Canvas.
 Just be patient, contact me immediately, and I will work to solve your problem.
-Of course, you have to leave time for me to help you.
-Cries for help at the last hour go unheeded.
 Do your work often and early just in case.

 If you’re having difficulty, or just want to know more about Canvas, you may also try try this website: https://guides.instructure.com/

-Please send ALL e-mail correspondence to firstname.lastname@example.org.
+- Please send all e-mail correspondence through Canvas or to email@example.com, a special gmail account just for students.
 When you send me e-mails, please always type a SUBJECT for your e-mail (like “Help”, “a quick question”, question about exam”, etc).
-E-mails with untitled subjects will end up in the spam folder.
+E-mails with untitled subjects often end up in the spam folder.

-ALWAYS put your FULL NAME, COURSE (Oceanography), and CRN (see above) as the first line of all e-mails.
+- ALWAYS put your FULL NAME, COURSE (Climate Science, Oceanography, or Weather and Climate), and CRN (see above) as the first line of all e-mails.

-If you don’t hear back from me in 48 hours, send your email again.
+- If you don’t hear back from me in 48 hours, please send your email again.

 I welcome visits from students during my office hours!
-For best results, however, please send me an email and let me know that you are coming so I can be on the lookout for you.
+For best results, however, please make an appointment using SignUp Genius.

 My office, Room 411-02, is located in the 400 building on the east side of the Quad.
 Upon entering the 400 building, take a right then another right and then a left.
 I am the first door on the right.

-If you need to see me outside of these times, please email me at email@example.com.
+If you need to see me outside of these times, please email me.
 I will do my best to accommodate you.

 The goal of college is to prepare yourself for a successful life and a career beyond college.
 In taking this course, you are being trained to master an unfamiliar knowledge set, to apply what you learn in new situations, to think about competing possibilities, and to articulate your rationale for choosing a particular way of thinking.